sai-praveen-os/mcp_server_client_demo/README.md

 This implementation demonstrates practical MCP usage patterns and serves as a reference for developers learning the Model Context Protocol.

+## AWS Setup Details

+This project was developed using:
+- **AWS Account**: Janus Dev environment
+- **AI Model**: Claude 3.5 Haiku via Amazon Bedrock
+- **Authentication**: IAM user with inline permission `bedrock:InvokeModel`

+The application connects to AWS Bedrock to access Claude's language model capabilities for the chat interface.

 ## Prerequisites

 - Python 3.9+